mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 bipartition function) then you need to understand how node_ids and edge_ids have changed.

 In NetworkX a node_id can be any hashable Python object other than `None` (an integer, a string, a tuple, etc.).
-In RustworkX a node_id is always an integer, and even more, the set of node_ids is always a sequential list of integers starting at 0 with no gaps.
+In RustworkX a node_id is always an integer, and in the graphs that GerryChain builds the node_ids always run sequentially from 0 with no gaps.
+RustworkX on its own can leave gaps when nodes are removed, but GerryChain never removes them: the embedded graph is frozen once a Partition is created.

 In NetworkX an edge is a tuple of node_ids and an edge_id is the **_same_** tuple of node_ids, so there is no difference between an edge and an edge_id.
 However, in RustworkX while edges are still a